ngocdaothanh/one-core-js/README.md

-Demo showing how to merge [core-js](https://github.com/zloirock/core-js) polyfill files into one file, using [rollup](https://rollupjs.org/)
+Demo showing how to merge (bundle) [core-js](https://github.com/zloirock/core-js) polyfill files into one file, using [rollup](https://rollupjs.org/)